 As with all values, there is also a social rule that violators should be punished.
 With strong values such as those around vulnerable people, it also becomes an imperative that everyone should be actively involved in the punishment.
 To sit on the sidelines is seen to condone the action of the perpetrator.

-There are four classic groups of vulnerable people who are affected by this and who are typically named in equality legislation:
+There are seven classic groups of vulnerable people who are affected by this and who are typically named in equality legislation:

 Other groups who may be affected (and which also describe some of the above groups) include: